 Consumer Ombudsman demands that Mezzoforte should correct its marketing practices

 The Market Court may oblige the trader subject to the prohibition to correct its marketing practices.
 The Consumer Ombudsman proposes that after the decision of the Market Court, Mezzoforte should be obliged to notify the consumers that have purchased items in Huutokaupat.com that the company has, in violation of the Finnish Consumer Protection Act, denied its customers the right to cancel distance selling contracts.

 The correction should be issued in Huutokaupat.com, and in the newspaper Helsingin Sanomat and by email, text message or by other personal means.
 In connection with the correction, Mezzoforte should also provide its customers with information on their right to cancel a contract and its deadlines, and instructions on procedures.
-The Finnish Consumer Ombudsman demands that the Market Court should impose a penalty payment of EUR 500,000 to reinforce the claim.
+The Finnish Consumer Ombudsman demands that the Market Court should impose a conditional fine of EUR 500,000 to reinforce the claim.